ManageIQ/guides/providers/dev-guide.md

 ```bash
 psql -U postgres vmdb_development
 ```
 The command should open the Postgres client on the dev db.
-Btw. by default the development environment is active, this can be changed by `rails s -e production`.
+By default the development environment is active, this can be changed by `rails s -e production`.

 Even better option is to inspect the db with: